timdeschryver/timdeschryver.dev/content/blog/why-i-stopped-worrying-about-test-setups-by-using-autofixture/index.md

 For example, if we want to prefix all product SKU's, we can implement this as a specimen.

 To do so, create a new class and implement the `ISpecimenBuilder` interface.
-Every generated object will pass through this builder.
+Every generated object passes through this builder.
 Via reflection, we're looking for properties with the name `ProductSku`.
 If we find that property, the desired value is returned, otherwise, a new `NoSpecimen` instance is returned.
 By doing this, AutoFixtures knows if the property already has a user-defined value or if it needs to generate a value for that property.